ironnysh/playground-demo-handover/README.md

 ## Playground

-We use [WordPress Playground](https://wordpress.github.io/wordpress-playground/) to run an in-browser instance of WordPress with the adapted **Blue Note** theme and the plugin **already installed and activated**:
+I use [WordPress Playground](https://wordpress.github.io/wordpress-playground/) to run an in-browser instance of WordPress with the adapted **Blue Note** theme and the plugin **already installed and activated**:

 - Click [here to open the live demo we prepared](https://playground-demo-handover.vercel.app/).